Arashhs/academic-kickstart/content/home/accomplishments.md

     certificate_url: ""
     date_start: "2021-09-21"
     date_end: ""
-    description: "Ranked Within the Top 5% of My Class in Computer Engineering Department with a CGPA of 19.28 (out of 20)."
+    description: "Ranked Within the Top 5% of My Class in Computer Engineering Department at Amirkabir University of Technology with a GPA of 19.28 (out of 20)."

   - organization: "Amirkabir University of Technology"